Last Updated on

 - Dress and Behaviour– Who knows?
 I’ve heard many horror stories about T-shirts, ripped jeans and loud obnoxious sound-checks during speeches.
 At best, you’ll get some guys in mis-matched unfitted shirts and black pants.
 I would pretty much EXPECT them to take full advantage of the bar and be drunkenly hitting on bridesmaids by the end of the night.
 Alcohol and music is generally what a bar band is best at putting together.

-- Standard of Musicianship / Entertainment – Relatively low.
+- Standard of Musicianship and Entertainment – Relatively low.
 Being amateur musicians they will just not have clocked up the same performance and playing time as their professional full time counter parts.
 Musicians who aren’t very experienced tend to “stare at their instruments or sheet music” and look bored on stage.
 This is just because they haven’t yet mastered the ability to play their instrument AND sing AND entertain your guests in an interactive way.
 It’s a subtle difference, but it can make all the difference on how much ENERGY and FUN gets out to you and your wedding guests.

 - Adaptability, Flexibility & Experience – An overall lower number of live performances mean less experience in all eventualities and with that comes less knowledge as to how to deal with inevitable changes in event schedules and unforeseen circumstances.
 They will definitely forget something because they don’t do this regularly.